pankajsagvekar/freecodecamp-resposive-web-design-solutions/README.md

 # freecodecamp-resposive-web-design-solutions
-Solutions for the freecodecamp Responsive Web Design Cerification
+Solutions for the freecodecamp Responsive Web Design Certification